Substances of Human Origin (SoHO)

 Rhode Island Bill H8330 Proposes Paid Leave for Blood Donation

-Rhode Island has introduced legislation (H8330) that would mandate four hours of annual paid leave for full-time employees to donate blood.
-If enacted, employers will need to update leave policies and payroll systems to accommodate this specific statutory entitlement within their broader compliance frameworks.
+Rhode Island has introduced legislation to mandate four hours of annual paid leave for full-time employees to donate blood.
+If enacted, businesses must integrate this specific statutory entitlement into existing leave policies and payroll compliance systems.

 webserver.rilegislature.govUnited StatesUnited States